khaingsusan38-collab/ML-models-for-fraud-detection/data/feature_dictionary.md

 ---

-## Open Questions / Areas for Further Investigation
+## Areas for Further Investigation

 - Exact unit of measurement for velocity features (seconds, minutes, or normalised rate) is not specified in public documentation — flagged for literature review.